Addressing Uncertainties: The Conceptualization of Brain Death in Switzerland 1960-2000

 (Nëgårësh-ê shåhrvandan-ê Tëhran-ï be peyvand åza va ëhdayë ozvë dar margë maghó-ï 2000 ) Attitude towards organ transplantation in brain death in Tehran, 2000 Zohoor, A.R.; Bozorgmagham, M. (2002)Head trauma is one of the most common causes of death in accidents and it is irreversible.
 More than 10000 cases of brain death occur annually in Iran and less than 10% of them are donors.
 That is why the number of organ ...

 Global Consultation on Addressing Ethical Issues in Pandemic Influenza Planning: Summary of Discussions.
-Geneva, Switzerland 24-25 October 2006 Unknown author (World Health Organization [WHO].
+Geneva, Switzerland 24-25 October 2006 Unknown creator (World Health Organization [WHO].
 Department of Ethics, Trade, Human Rights and Health Law.Department of Epidemic and Pandemic Alert and Response, 2006-10-24)

 A No-Brainer: Criticisms of Brain-Based Standards of Death Review of BEYOND BRAIN DEATH: THE CASE AGAINST BRAIN BASED CRITERIA for HUMAN DEATH, Edited by Michael Potts, Paul A. Byrne, and Richard G. Nilges; BRAIN DEATH: PHILOSOPHICAL CONCEPTS and PROBLEMS, by Tom Russell Campbell, Courtney S. (2001-10)